Police Owe Nothing To Man Whose Home They Blew Up, Appeals Court Says

 Lech said he will leave the legal quibbling to the attorneys, but he thinks his case illustrates a principle that should not generate much controversy.

-"Whether you call it eminent domain or whatever, you can't be blowing up peoples' houses," he said.
+"Whether you call it eminent domain or whatever, you can't be blowing up people's houses," he said.